yungtom0/arduino-simple-projects/light-detector/README.md

-Project that shows direction of light source on diodes on Arduino.
+A project that shows the direction of the light source on the diodes on Arduino.